MarkusReynolds1989/FunctionalProgrammingInFSharp/README.md

 # FunctionalProgrammingInFSharp
-Repo for an upcoming Pearson published course.
+Repo for a Pearson published course.